Jolak5/kanban-copy/todo-list/exercises/exercise_set_up_project_with_webpack.md

 Follow the [using webpack-dev-server](https://webpack.js.org/guides/development/#using-webpack-dev-server) guide and set it up on your local machine.
 Again, be cautious with the `module.exports` object in your **webpack.config.js**.

+Once these steps are complete, you should see your application working at: `http://localhost:8080/`.
+Every change you make in **js** or **css** files now should be reflected in a browser a few seconds later.

 ### Submit your exercise
 --TODO: write submission instructions